venkatesh73/fullstack-test/README.md

 ### Instructions
 The idea is to create a process that that will extract the data and analyse it to report inside trading.

-We need to analyse the data of 3 companies.
 The criteria to select the companies is up to you!
 You can find a list of public tickers in the links below.

+The expected response will be the ticker/company, the person who did the transaction, job title, the date and the amount of shares and how much in percentage of the stock option that represents.

 *bonus*: unit tests and documentation